STEPS AMEP Student Diary: Sherry

 What’s next for you?

 Right now, I am working to get my qualification to be assessed by the Skills Recognition Centre – hopefully I will get that.
-Also, I am planning to study towards a Certificate IV in Education Support.
+Also, I plan to study towards a Certificate IV in Education Support.

 If you would like to further build your English language skills, STEPS AMEP can help.
 We have classes in Alice Springs, Palmerston and Casuarina.
 Call 08 8950 7600 to find out more about classes in Alice Springs and 1300 585 868 for classes in Palmerston and Casuarina.